auth0/docs/articles/compliance/roles-responsibilities.md

 ## Data Controller (Customer) Responsibilities

-Ultimately, the customer is responsible for GDPR compliance, which mostly consists of operational procedures and documentation.
+Ultimately, you, as the data controller, are responsible for GDPR compliance, which mostly consists of operational procedures and documentation.

 More specifically, the customer is responsible for: